dadrian/tldr.fail/index.md

 To start mitigating the store-then-decrypt attack, [Chrome is in the process][chrome-kyber] of rolling out a post-quantum key exchange.

+## What is the status of post-quantum cryptography in browsers?

+As of Chrome 124, the [draft post-quantum key exchange][draft-kyber] is enabled by default on _desktop_ platforms (not Android).

 ## What about authentication?

 Quantum computers are capable of breaking the digital signature algorithms used